TheochemUI/eOn/docs/source/user_guide/parallel_replica.md

 times faster than using a single trajectory.
 The overall simulation clock is advanced by the sum of all the simulation times in replicas.

-In order to work with distributed computing, we have modified the traditional scheme for running PRD.
+For distributed computing, we have modified the traditional scheme for running PRD.
 The replica generating and dephasing stage is exactly the same.
 However, we make all replicas run the same number of MD steps to avoid biasing the successful transition trajectories.
-In other words, results will only be reported back when the clients finish their full trajectories.
+Results are reported only when the clients finish their full trajectories.
 The server increments the simulation time {math}`t` until the first transition occurs.

-In order to run Parallel Replica jobs:
+To run Parallel Replica jobs:
 - Set {any}`job <eon.schema.MainConfig.job>` to *parallel_replica* in the
 **[Main]** section.
 - For regular MD the {any}`time step <eon.schema.DynamicsConfig.time_step>` and